e4p1k0/nomp/README.md

 current round so that each and every share will be rewarded

 * This portal does not have user accounts/logins/registrations.
 Instead, miners simply use their coin address for stratum authentication.
-A minimalistic HTML5 front-end connects to the portals statistics API to display stats from from each pool such as connected miners, network/pool difficulty/hash rate, etc.
+A minimalistic HTML5 front-end connects to the portals statistics API to display stats from each pool such as connected miners, network/pool difficulty/hash rate, etc.

-* Coin-switching ports using coin-networks and crypto-exchange APIs to detect profitability.
-Miner's connect to these ports with their public key which NOMP uses to derive an address for any coin needed to be paid out.

 #### Attack Mitigation
 * Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).